 Some lenders recast jumbo loans, negative amortization loans, and option ARMS, but consider them on a case-by-case basis.

-In order to qualify for a loan recast, you must be current on your loan payments, and have the cash necessary to pay down your principal balance.
+In order to qualify for a loan recast, you must be current on your loan payments.
+In addition, you need to have the cash necessary to pay down your principal balance.
 A credit check and an appraisal are not necessary.

-There are essentially four main advantages of mortgage recasting versus mortgage refinancing.
-They are:
+There are essentially four main benefits of mortgage recasting versus mortgage refinancing.

 - Reduced Payment.
 By paying down a lump sum, you will reduce your monthly payments.

 - No Appraisal Required.
 Unlike a home refinance, a loan recast does not require an appraisal.
-The average cost of a home appraisal is between $600 – $800.
+This is easily a $600-800 savings.
+Home appraisals are expensive!

 - No Credit Check Needed.
 Loan recasts generally do not require credit approval.
-This is great if you have suboptimal credit.
-The average credit score for a qualified mortgage is now roughly 760.
-If your credit score is lower, you will likely not get the best rate or you will be denied.
+This is a great benefit of recasting versus refinancing if your credit score is on the lower side.

 - Pay Down Your Loan Quicker.
 Not only may mortgage recasting be cheaper and easier to do, you’ll end up paying down your loan no later than your original amortization schedule, and likely quicker.